yrammos/SubLilyPond/readme.md

 ## Scheme code embedded in LilyPond

-Since no Scheme syntax definition is currently available for Sublime Text 2, SubLilyPond parses embedded Scheme code using the Lisp syntax definition.
+Since no Scheme syntax definition is currently available for Sublime Text 2 or 3, SubLilyPond parses embedded Scheme code using the Lisp syntax definition.
 Scheme is a Lisp dialect, of course, and this workaround has caused no glitches so far.

 ## Acknowledgement